 Know who does what…: In the still relatively new world of decentralization and devolution, businesses—particularly those dealing with government procurement—need to know what levels of government deal with what tasks.
 Does a company looking to do a rail project in Lagos, for example, need to deal with the state government or the national Ministry of Transport, or both?
 In most situations, national, provincial, and municipal buy-in are likely to be necessary, but one must know who makes the final decisions…and who writes the checks.

-…and who owns what: Land ownership across Africa is a complicated—records are often lacking or incomplete, and often land is altogether unassigned.
+…and who owns what: Land ownership across Africa is a complicated issue—records are often lacking or incomplete, and often land is altogether unassigned.
 Cities are generally better regulated, but conflicts do often arise, particularly given the growing number of squatters in informal settlements.
 The lesson is that before making any land purchase or engaging in a lease, consult with local lawyers to ensure you will have the rights to use or develop the property.
 Pay attention to local laws—in South Africa, for example, squatters only have to set up domicile on property for a few days before instigating an often drawn out eviction process.

 Engage at all levels: Following on the previous point, businesses must make sure to develop relationships at all levels of government.
 Few projects are likely to be purely local, and across the continent, the situation is fluid—while the trend is toward decentralization, some places—notably South Africa—have seen moves to recentralize political power in light of local-level capacity shortages.
 Also, mayoralties and governorships are increasingly seen as springboards to national-level political power, both for individuals and political parties.
 Any firm looking toward a long-term investment is going to see this change over time, so a breadth of political contacts will be key—and could open doors in other urban areas.